Television in Greece: The end of the state-owned monopoly on television

-Growth of private broadcasters
+Growth of privately-owned broadcasters

 By early 1990, numerous other stations also appeared on the air, including New Channel (no relation to Nea Tileorasi) with movies, music videos and talk shows, Channel Seven-X (with avant-garde programming including foreign films, intellectual programming and a simulcast of French music TV network MCM), Jeronimo Groovy TV (initially a popular music video station that broadcast in Athens, amidst serious interference from other stations), TeleCity (a right-wing political station with news and talk shows), 902 TV (owned by the Communist Party of Greece), Kanali 29 (a television station with political and cultural programs and a cult following), and a plethora of other broadcasters, which filled every available VHF and UHF frequency, often broadcasting only for several weeks or months, or with very little programming of note.
 Many broadcasters even began to broadcast on the same frequencies as other stations, especially ERT's satellite broadcasts, many of which soon completely disappeared from the airwaves, as ERT seemed unwilling or unable to protect its frequencies.
 Similarly, private stations sprung up throughout the country, in every city and region and most towns.

-SECAM to PAL color switchover
+SECAM to PAL switchover

 The color television transmission system SECAM which had been used since the late 1970s finally switched over to the PAL color system widely used in the rest of Europe.
 PAL was the system used for years in Greece via video tape playbacks on rented movies from video stores but not by ERT.
 The first station to broadcast in PAL was TV Plus.
-Many other private stations also followed suit and eventually by ERT.
+Many other privately owned stations also followed suit and eventually by ERT.